fcproj/agrotagger/README.md

 **Requirements**: *agrotagger* and the web *crawler* need at least Java 6 to work properly.

 The installation process simply requires to download the code.
 In fact, AgroTagger is a Java application based on three sub-applications to be executed sequentially.
 Some bash scripts are provided to execute AgroTagger on a Unix environment.
 Information about Java sub-applications and examples of usage are available in the [Java Applications](https://github.com/agrisfao/agrotagger/wiki/Java-Applications) page.
 Similarly, the web crawler is a Java application that can be executed also with bash scripts provided with the code.
+Additional details are provided in the README files of the two software components.